Stabilization of multi-mode Schrodinger cat states via normal-mode dissipation engineering

 Our protocol exploits $N$ local two-photon pumps allowing for the amplitude $|\zeta|\propto\sqrt{N}$ of the multi-mode cat states to increase with the number of resonators in the array $N$.
 This in turn leads to an exponentially increasing noise bias of the cat manifold, which can be exploited for the implementation of a quantum memory with enhanced protection.

 Being able to prepare multi-mode cat states in a deterministic, robust and scalable fashion is of direct relevance for applications in quantum metrology, quantum computation and quantum information.
-Multi-mode cat states can provide a source of non-Gaussian multimode light needed for attaining Heisenberg scaling in quantum metrology~\cite{joo2011,zhang2013} and a source of non-Gaussian multipartite entanglement to generate non-Gaussian cluster states~\cite{Ra2020}.
+In quantum computation, especially in the context of bosonic codes based on cat qubits, multi-mode cat states correspond to GHZ states, which are a required resource for universal fault-tolerant quantum computing, e.g. by enabling Toffoli state preparation~\cite{chamberland2020}.
+In quantum metrology, multi-mode cat states can provide a source of non-Gaussian multimode light needed for attaining Heisenberg scaling~\cite{joo2011,zhang2013}; they are also a source of non-Gaussian multipartite entanglement to generate non-Gaussian cluster states~\cite{Ra2020}.
 Moreover, our proposal may also foster multimode extensions of existing protocols currently limited by the lack of non-Gaussian resources beyond the single- or two-mode case.
 Multi-mode cat states are also relevant to fundamental aspects of quantum theory, e.g. to test predictions of decoherence theory and explore the quantum-to-classical transition~\cite{Zurek2003}.